daranday/udacity-autonomous-driving-simulator/writeup_report.md

 I then used the more powerful Lenet-5 architecture, changing the top and bottom layers only to accomodate the input and output format.
 This time the car seems to follow the road for the first road conditions, but does not fare well with the more complex transitions or the bridge.

-So I switched to the convolution architure used by the Nvidia autonomous car team which has five convolution with RELU activations and striding, replacing one convolution layer with maxpooling layer.
+So I switched to the convolution architure used by the Nvidia autonomous car team which has five convolution with RELU activations and striding, adding a maxpooling layer in between.
 I also changed my training data collection strategy.
 I started to intentionally veer off the center and record only when I try to recover to the center lane.
 This helped significantly to correct the car when it's running towards the border.
 I collect even more data for when the curb temporarily disappears, and that seemed to combat adverse road conditions more so than the architecture or data augmentation strategies.

 Finally with the more comprehensive training images and complex architecture, the model is able to drive around the track one lap without running off the curb.